AdobeDocs/commerce-operations.en/help/configuration/queues/aws-mq.md

 # Set up Amazon Message Queue

-As of Magento 2.4.3, Amazon Message Queue (MQ) is available as a cloud-ready replacement for on-premises message queue instances.
+As of Commerce 2.4.3, Amazon Message Queue (MQ) is available as a cloud-ready replacement for on-premises message queue instances.

 To create a message queue on AWS, see [Setting up Amazon MQ](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-setting-up.html) in the_ AWS documentation_.

-## Configure Magento for AWS MQ
+## Configure Commerce for AWS MQ

 In order to connect to the AWS MQ service, configure the `queue.amqp` object in the `env.php` file.
 AWS Message Queue requires a SSL/TLS connection.